nasa/ogma/ogma-cli/README.md

 ## Pre-requisites
 <sup>[(Back to top)](#table-of-contents)</sup>

-To install Ogma from source, users must have the tools GHC and Cabal installed.
+To install Ogma from source, users must have the tools GHC and cabal-install.
-At this time, we recommend GHC 8.6 and a version of Cabal between 2.4 and 3.2 (however, these instructions have been tested with GHC 8.10 and Cabal versions up to 3.6).
+At this time, we recommend GHC 8.6 and a version of cabal-install between 2.4 and 3.2.
+(Ogma has been tested with GHC versions up to 8.10 and cabal-install versions up to 3.6, although the installation steps may vary slightly depending on the version of cabal-install being used.)

 On Debian or Ubuntu Linux, both can be installed with: